Steve Martin (above) and Christopher Dock have never made it past the second round of states. (Photo: Josh Verlin/CoBL)

 Central York 60, Central Catholic 39

 McDowell 69, Peters Township 58

 Butler 93, Central Dauphin 90 (OT)

 Upper St. Clair 63, Allderdice 45

-Tag(s): Home Josh Verlin Rich's Page High School Bicentennial League Christopher Dock Catholic League Neumann-Goretti Roman Catholic Central League Lower Merion Delaware Valley Chester Pac-10 PAC-10 Liberty Methacton Public League A Constitution Lincoln Math, Civics & Sci.
-Public League C Future Suburban One SOL American Cheltenham SOL Continental Pennridge Public League
+Tag(s): Home Josh Verlin Scores + Standings Bicentennial League Christopher Dock Catholic League Neumann-Goretti Roman Catholic Central League Lower Merion Delaware Valley Chester Pac-10 PAC-10 Liberty Methacton Public League A Constitution Lincoln Math, Civics & Sci.
+Public League C Future Suburban One SOL Liberty Cheltenham SOL Colonial Pennridge Public League